 Splenomegaly Associated with Other Conditions

-Enlargement of spleen can be associated with many other conditions and presentations. for example, an enlarged liver could be associated with enlarged spleen.
+Enlargement of the spleen can be associated with many other conditions and presentations. for example, an enlarged liver could be associated with an enlarged spleen.

-Many conditions lead enlargement of liver as well as spleen. the causes are
+Many conditions lead to enlargement of the liver as well as spleen. the causes are

 - Infective: Malaria, kala-azar, infective hepatitis, Subacute bacterial endocarditis, infectious mononucleosis, disseminated tuberculosis